Development of Virus Biosensor for Detection of Viruses

 Figure 2.
 A representative microscopy image of surface bound vesicles (left image) on a bilayer incubated with 12.5 pM VLPs and on a negative control (right image) performed in the absence of VLPs.

 The research group have demonstrated that a relatively simple assay setup combined with single-molecule sensitivity and equilibrium fluctuation analysis can be used to detect viral particles with a LOD of ~106 particles/ml.
 This LOD is better than what has so far been reported by others in the context of biosensors for the detection of noroviruses and additionally the whole assay could be performed in less than two hours a significant improvement on the current most sensitive method of virus detection where the PCR is employed.
+Furthermore, these techniques could be extended to study of other viral pathogens.

 Bally, M., Gunnarsson, A.; Svensson, L.; Larson, G. Zhdanov; V. P.; Höök, F., Interaction of Single Virus-like Particles with Vesicles Containing Glycosphingolipids.
 Physical Review Letters, 107 (18) pp. 188103.